Fangkang515/DN2N/README.md

 # Release notes:
-**As we are still pushing forward with other things, the code of DN2N is expected to be released by the end of November.**
+**As we are still pushing forward with other things, the code of DN2N is expected to be released this month.**
 During this period, if you have any questions (such as hoping to compare with our method or technical details), please feel free to contact me via email: skfang@buaa.edu.cn, and I will do my best to provide corresponding assistance.